David00/rpi-power-monitor/_docs/v0.3.0/plugins.md

 ## Writing a Plugin

+{: .note-cream }
+See the <a href="https://github.com/David00/rpi-power-monitor/blob/develop/v0.3.0-plugins/rpi_power_monitor/plugins/gpio_controller_example_plugin/gpio_controller_example_plugin.py">GPIO Controller plugin</a> for a real example of all of the concepts and guidelines in this section.

 ### Git checkout the plugin development branch
 At the time of writing, plugins are currently not supported on `master`.
 Checkout the `develop/v0.3.0-plugins` branch to test and develop plugins.